 The Incredible Tour Guide, being walked onto Rides, Tailored VIP Tour of the Studio, Getting out and walking around sets, Reserved Seating for the Waterworld Show, VIP Lounge, Stunning Lunch Venue, The Quality of the food: all definitely adds up to more value than $27 could ever represent.

 It is worth considering how much extra money you usually spend in a Park.
 Apart from a Duff Beer and far too much money spent in that Harry Potter Gift Shops, we didn’t spend a dollar all day.
 Everything we required was covered by the VIP Experience!

 Let’s be clear, visiting Universal Studios Hollywood via the VIP Experience caused us to reevaluate how we view visiting theme parks!
 There are moments in your life when you suddenly realize you have been doing it wrong all these years!

 I used to regularly visit soccer matches in the UK and sit in the cheap seats enjoying the game and paying heavily for any extras such as watered-down beer and terrible hotdogs.
 Then the company I worked for got a hospitality package to woo customers, and we were allowed to use it when it was available.
 Visiting the ground on a hospitality package, with a comfortable lounge, 3-course meal, unlimited wine, and guest appearances, suddenly made me realize how poor the regular experience really was!

 The VIP Experience is like this.
 It makes you realize how much better themepark visits really can be.
-The fighting with the masses, the hours in queues, the greasy fried food, $6 for water, wandering around with a paper map trying not to look lost!
+Forget the fighting with the masses, the hours in queues, the greasy fried food, $6 for water, and wandering around with a paper map trying not to look lost!